French

 Previous Course Number: FSL121Y1

-Prerequisite: FSL120H1.
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL120H1 or placement in FSL122H1 based on the results of the French Placement Test.

 Breadth Requirements: Creative and Cultural Representations (1)